tkn-tub/ns3-gym/src/wifi/doc/source/wifi-user.rst

 see how this is done.
 Next, we describe the common steps to create a WifiNetDevice from the bottom layer (WifiChannel) up to the device layer (WifiNetDevice).

-To create a WifiNetDevice, users need to configure mainly five steps:
+To create a WifiNetDevice, users need to follow these steps:

+* Decide on which physical layer framework, the ``SpectrumWifiPhy`` or ``YansWifiPhy``, to use.
+This will affect which Channel and Phy type to use.
 * Configure the WifiChannel: WifiChannel takes care of getting signal from one device to other devices on the same wifi channel.
   The main configurations of WifiChannel are propagation loss model and propagation delay model.